 Yoga is about finding freedom and independence in our minds, bodies, and hearts.

 Stand up tall with your feet apart.
 Bend your knees slightly and raise your left foot up.
 Balance on your right foot as you place your left thigh over your right.
-Point your toes and hook the top of your left foot behind your lower right calf.
 Raise your arms out in front of you and bend them up at the elbow.
 Cross your right arm under your left and attempt to press your palms together.
 Squeeze gently and breathe, then repeat on the other side.

 Sit on your bottom with your knees bent.
 Hold onto the back of your knees, and lean straight back to balance on your sit bones.
 Straighten your legs and lift your arms to balance in boat pose.